WebQit/docs/play-ui/docs/js/overview/README.md

 ---
 # Overview

-Play UI is designed to meet a wide range of usage scenarios.
+Play UI JavaScript is a UI library designed to meet a wide range of usage scenarios.

 ## Use as You Would [jQuery](https://jquery.com)